routegy/routegy-docs/app/docs/how-to/capture-it-requests.md

 # Capture IT requests

 This how-to covers how to create [patterns](/reference/patterns/) that capture IT requests.
-These patterns are meant to gain immediate insight to the exact area of a problem without requiring additional requests for more information (E.g. Information that can be inferred like who is performing the request or where they're making the request).
+These patterns are meant to gain immediate insight to the exact area of a problem without requiring additional requests for information (E.g. Information that can be inferred like who is performing the request or where they're making the request).

 ## Prerequisite